sonots/embulk-filter-row/README.md

 * `%Y-%m-%d %z`
 * `%Y-%m-%d`

-The default time zone is UTC, and the time resolution is micro second (caused by limitation of Embulk TimestampParser).
+The time zone for formats without `%z` is UTC, and the time resolution is micro second (caused by limitation of Embulk TimestampParser).

 ### Json Literal